We are searching for

 Please wait.
 This should take only a few seconds.

-Leasing vs. Buying a Car: Pros & Cons
+Leasing vs Buying a Car: Which Is Better?

-Leasing vs. Buying a Car: Pros & Cons
+Leasing vs Buying a Car: Which Is Better?

 When you lease a car you will usually negotiate payments, set a lease duration, and pay a small set of fees up front.
 Leasing a car is basically the same as renting an apartment; you'll agree to terms and the duration in your contract, giving you the ability to use the car for a reasonable monthly fee.

 Buying a car can also involve financing or purchasing the car for the full price outright.
-This is one of the biggest differences between leasing and buying: when you get to the end of your lease terms, you usually won't own the car, whereas buying a car means you are the legal owner the second the documents are signed.
+This is one of the biggest differences between leasing and buying: when you get to the end of your lease terms, you usually won't own the car, whereas buying a car means you become the legal owner the moment the documents are signed.

-Buying or Leasing a Car: Pros and Cons
+Leasing vs Buying a Car: Pros and Cons

 Pros of Leasing a Car:

 • Better for Those on a Budget: If you are on a fixed income or don't tend to have much leftover outside the necessities, leasing can offer to keep recurring costs at a much more reasonable level.
 Monthly lease payments are almost always lower than monthly car payments and can be much more gentle on those trying to stick to a specific budget.
-Use GoodCar's Lease Calculator to get an estimate of a fair lease deal on the car you are interested in leasing.
+When comparing leasing vs buying a car, use GoodCar's Lease Calculator to get an estimate of a fair lease deal on the car you are interested in leasing.
 Keep in mind that the lease price can be affected by minor factors like API rate, incentives, and the vehicle sticker price.

 • Better Initial Protection: More often than not a lease will include a manufacturer's warranty, which can help cover the bills in the event your vehicle necessitates large repairs.
 These warranties can also cover basic vehicle maintenance like oil changes; check your contract and speak with your car dealer to see what warranty options they offer.